Stock Number: 70273

 Arching slim foliage in elegant tufts- this cultifar flaunts white stripes on each blade.
 Clumps reach one to two feet in height depending on situation.

 Low growing vigorous thickly foliaged clumps of glowing gold wide bladed foliage.
 This tidy rounded mounf cultivar is sought after for its deeply orange and rick burgandy coloring grought on by cool fall temeratures.
 Introduced by Hark Away Botanicals, pp 27734

-"Golden English Ivy" Glossy new leaves a bright yellow, fading to a deep leathery green--sometimes a bit of tip pruning helps this reliable golden workhouse more quickly branch to fully cover a wall or topiary form.
-Most remarkably the leathery foliage does not burn in our Zone 6b winter, even when cloaking a concrete ...
+"Golden English Ivy" Glossy new leaves a bright yellow, if grown in bright light, fading to a deep leathery green--sometimes a bit of tip pruning helps this reliable golden workhouse more quickly branch to fully cover a wall or topiary form.
+Most remarkably the leathery foliage seldon burns in our Zone 6b winter, even ...

 Nearly triangular, dark green leaves deeply grooved; the unique three-cornered leaves are held rigidly in two ranks on stiff erect stems.
 Quite Evergreen when used as a shrublet in Zone 6 (our zone).
 Quite a surprise to many gardeners who do not think of "ivies" including rockery shrubs; even more amusing when planted ...

 Dark large leaves with attractive veining and one very long "Nose" of a central lobe!
 Fast growing and most willing to create a "shingle" effect as indicated by the photo here, taken along our alley of this cultivar colonizing the trunk of a young "Dawn Redwood" tree.

 Stock Number: 55550

 Conspicuously veined down-curved fat pointed fingers are slightly furled on ascending stems.
 A sport of 'Filigran' so popular for its shrubby leathery nature and self-heading vigor that it deserved a name.